rapid7/convection-docs/guides/getting-started.md

 * A NAT router so EC2 instances in the private subnet can reach the internet
 * A security group for the NAT router so you can control access to it

 To get started, create the following directory structure for your project.
+If your region is not us-east-1 then change that to your region.
+If you have multiple regions create multiple region folders each with their own cloud file.
 ```
 my-convection-project/
 ├── clouds